How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Access in Sunapee, New Hampshire

-XFINITY from Comcast is a common second choice to the primary providers (Viasat and HughesNet).
-They offer close to one hundred percent coverage and a top download speed of 987 Mbps.
-There are also 2 providers in city limits selling enterprise and business technologies like T1 or custom fiber loops.
+Xfinity is a common second choice to the primary providers (Viasat and HughesNet).
+They offer close to one hundred percent coverage and a top download speed of 1,000 Mbps.
+There are also 3 providers in city limits selling enterprise and business technologies like T1 or custom fiber loops.
 We list all providers with business packages on their website.

 According to the most recent FCC data, Viasat Internet and HughesNet are the most commonly avialable ISPs in Sunapee as measured by coverage area.
 As the map below demonstrates, these providers often compete at addresses around Sunapee.